Gottfried van Swieten: In politics

-Joseph attempted to pass the blame for events on to ...
-Van Swieten.
+Joseph attempted to pass the blame for events on to ... van Swieten.
 As President of the Censorship Commission, [he] had been more liberal than Joseph was willing to countenance. ...
-As Minister for Education [he] had aimed to strip education of any religious character; he was more concerned about the dangers of religious orthodoxy than heresy, and believed that students should be taught a system of secular values based upon 'philosophy'.
+As Minister for Education [he] had aimed to strip education of any religious character; he was more concerned about the dangers of religious orthodoxy than heresy, and believed that students should be taught a system of secular values based upon "philosophy".
 But his reforms, which indicated a far more radical rejection of religious education than Joseph was prepared to accept, had failed.
-In 1790, Joseph wrote to Chancellor Kolowrat expressing his discontent: 'since an essential aspect of the education of young people, namely religion and morality, is treated far too lightly, since ... no feeling for one's true duties is being developed, the state is deprived of the essential advantages of having raised right-thinking and well-behaved citizens.'
+In 1790, Joseph wrote to Chancellor Kolowrat expressing his discontent: "since an essential aspect of the education of young people, namely religion and morality, is treated far too lightly, since ... no feeling for one's true duties is being developed, the state is deprived of the essential advantages of having raised right-thinking and well-behaved citizens."

 The Emperor was already terminally ill when he wrote the quoted letter, and died later that year.
-He was replaced by his more conservative brother Leopold, which further undermined Van Swieten's position.
-A "bitter" (Olleson) power struggle took place which Van Swieten ultimately lost.
+He was replaced by his more conservative brother Leopold, which further undermined van Swieten's position.
+A "bitter" (Olleson) power struggle took place which van Swieten ultimately lost.
 He was relieved of his commission post on 5 December 1791, coincidentally the day his protégé Mozart died.

 As composer

 Van Swieten's strong interest in music extended to the creation of his compositions.
 While in Paris he staged a comic opera of his own composition.
 He also composed other operas as well as symphonies.
 These works are not considered of high quality and are seldom if ever performed today.
 The Grove Dictionary opines that "the chief characteristics of [his] conservative, three-movement symphonies are tautology and paucity of invention ...
-As a composer Van Swieten is insignificant."
+As a composer van Swieten is insignificant."

 Known works include three comic operas: Les talents à la mode, Colas, toujours Colas, and the lost La chercheuse d'esprit.
 He also wrote ten symphonies, of which seven survive.

 Other

 Van Swieten was well off financially, though by no means as wealthy as the great princes of the Empire.
 He had inherited money from his father, and he was also well paid for his government posts.
 Braunbehrens estimates his income as about "ten times Mozart's", which would make it (very roughly) 20,000 florins per year.

 Van Swieten never married.
-Unlike his father, who remained a Protestant after coming to Austria, Gottfried converted to Roman Catholicism, the state religion of the empire.
+His religion was Roman Catholicism, the state religion of the Austrian Empire.

-Like many other prominent male Viennese (for example, as of 1784, Mozart), Van Swieten was a Freemason.

-Van Swieten owned a Vermeer, the now famous Art of Painting, which he inherited from his father.
+Van Swieten owned what is now a very famous work of art, the Art of Painting by Vermeer, which he inherited from his father.
 At the time it was not known that the painting was by Vermeer.